 For decades, automatic transmissions have been viewed as the antithesis of performance by most automotive enthusiasts.
-Power-sapping torque converters, glacially slow shifting, and driver feedback described as vague at best, are some of the key complaints about older 'traditional' automatics.
-With the DSG gearbox, a dual-clutch automatic, Volkswagen and Audi revolutionized the industry, providing an efficient option that offers reliability and race car-like performance for the masses.
+Power-sapping torque converters, glacially slow shifting, and driver feedback described as vague at best are some of the key complaints about older 'traditional' automatics.
+With the DSG transmission, a dual-clutch automatic, Volkswagen and Audi revolutionized the industry, providing an efficient option that offers reliability and racecar-like performance for the masses.

 DSG Transmission Guide Sections

 What Is A DSG Transmission, And How Does It Work?

 DSG is the Volkswagen marketing acronym for their family of dual-clutch transmissions or DCT.
 DSG stands for "Direkt-Schalt-Getriebe," or direct-shift gearbox.
 The VW DSG transmission is similar to all other common DCT designs in that it is effectively two separate electronically controlled manual transmissions built into one.

 The DSG combines the best attributes and efficiency of a standard manual transmission and the ease of use of a more traditional automatic.
 DSG transmissions can be operated in a fully automatic mode, where the computer decides when and how to shift, or in a semi-automatic mode, where the driver uses either the gearshift shift lever or steering wheel-mounted paddles to select the desired gear.
 DSG and DCT transmissions have been a game-changer in the automotive world and in performance circles.
 Rarely has one component been able to increase both efficiency and performance with almost no downside.